minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can a Bankruptcy be Expunged in Minnesota?

 The expungement law in Minnesota does not explicitly outline any process to expunge bankruptcy records.
-However, interested parties can still contact the clerk’s office to inquire about any provisions made for the expungement of bankruptcy records.
+However, eligible parties may contact the clerk’s office to inquire about any provisions made for the expungement of bankruptcy records.
 Typically, the expungement process removes expunged records from public access and makes them unavailable to requestors of such records.
 The process involves the filing of a motion to expunge certain records with the court.
 A judge presides over the hearing and grants or denies the motion, following the state laws.

 disclaimer